Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 * Multiple master nodes, and 1 or more worker nodes
 * SSH login without password to all nodes.
 You can add a public ssh key for the host into `~/.ssh/authorized_keys`.
 See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
-* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes)
+* A shared storage system to mount to Alluxio (accessible by all Alluxio nodes).
+For example, HDFS or Amazon S3.
 * A [ZooKeeper](http://zookeeper.apache.org/) instance.
 Alluxio masters use ZooKeeper for leader election, and Alluxio clients and workers use ZooKeeper to inquire about the identity of the current leader master.
-* A shared reliable filesystem on which to place the journal.
-This shared filesystem must be accessible by all the masters.
-The leader master writes to the journal on this shared filesystem, while the standby masters continually replay the journal entries to stay up-to-date.
+* A shared storage system on which to place the journal (accessible by all Alluxio nodes).
+The leader master writes to the journal on this shared storage system, while the standby masters continually replay the journal entries to stay up-to-date.
+The journal storage system is recommended to be:
+  - Highly available.
+All metadata modifications on the master requires writing to the journal, so any downtime of the journal storage system will directly impact the Alluxio master availability.
+  - Filesystem, not an object store.
+The Alluxio master writes to journal files to this storage system, and utilizes filesystem operations such as rename and flush.
+Object stores do not support these operations, and/or perform them slowly, so when the journal is stored on an object store, the Alluxio master operation throughput is significantly reduced.

 ## Setup